Program Overview

 Dissertation Prospectus

 Students should spend the sixth semester working on a dissertation prospectus, suitable to be adapted for submission to major funding agencies, like the NSF.
 The prospectus is due May 1 of the third year.
 A meeting with the Committee should take place to discuss the prospectus after it is completed.
-This meeting is one of those rare occasions when your Committee is gathered together and you have an opportunity to discuss your project in depth with them.
+This meeting is one of those occasions when your Committee is gathered together and you have an opportunity to discuss your project in depth with them.
 It is a chance for students to demonstrate their knowledge and passion, and get helpful feedback on how to improve their dissertation proposal before submitting a relevant grant application (and how to improve the dissertation more generally).

 B Exam

-The B Exam is an oral defense of your dissertation.
+The B exam is an oral defense of your dissertation.
 This exam is taken after completing all degree requirements.
-Successful completion of the B Exam means that a student has demonstrated a comprehensive knowledge of their area of study and is ready to be awarded their doctoral degree.
+Successful completion of the B exam means that a student has demonstrated a comprehensive knowledge of their area of study and is ready to be awarded their doctoral degree.

-After a draft dissertation is complete and your Chair says that the B Exam is ready to be scheduled, a Pre-B Exam will be scheduled at least one month prior to the date of the B Exam.
+After a draft dissertation is complete and your Chair says that the B exam is ready to be scheduled, a Pre-B Exam will be scheduled at least one month prior to the date of the B Exam.
 The goal of the Pre-B is to ensure that students will pass their B Exam.
 It is an opportunity for the entire Committee to meet, discuss the dissertation draft, identify required revisions to be completed before the B Exam, and schedule the timing of the B Exam so that the student has adequate time to complete those revisions.

 Understanding the steps and associated deadlines in the dissertation and degree conferral process is crucial to establish a successful plan and realistic timeframe.
 The major steps below often take 3-5 months.
 Verify the Graduate School's dissertation submission deadline for your intended conferral date.
 Work backwards from this date to ensure adequate time for completing all the steps.